Master of Science (Ecosystem Science)

 Where will this take me?

 Our graduates go on to work as foresters, ecologists, landscape managers, sustainability experts, environmental risk managers and research and policy advisors.

 - Government departments of environment and economic development, including VicForests and the Forestry Corporation of NSW

 - Universities and public research institutions such as the CSIRO.

 On graduating from the course you’ll have in-depth knowledge of your chosen area, plus strong professional skills in:

 - Communicating research findings.

-At the end of the course, you’ll be well-placed to begin a PhD in your field, if you choose.
+At the end of the course, you’ll be well-placed to undertake a PhD (Doctor of Philosophy) if you wish.

 The Master of Science (Ecosystem Science) is an ideal starting point for research in this field, and our first-ever student, Sarah McColl Gausden, is a perfect example of this pathway.